-HCOB's governance risks are low, despite its higher risk appetite and concentration risks inherent in its business model as an assetbased finance specialist.
+HCOB's governance risks are low, despite its higher risk appetite and concentration risks inherent in its business model as an asset-based finance specialist.
 The bank's strategy, risk management function and organizational structure are in line with industry practices.
 HCOB's management enjoys a good track record with regards to the turnaround of the bank, including a solid earnings potential and capital generation capacity, that is able to digest increased risk costs.
-Finally, the bank's supervisory board reflects it ownership structure, dominated by a few private equity houses, exposing the bank to potential outsized influence by the controlling shareholders.
-Germany's developed institutional framework mitigates associated governance risks.